TERMS & CONDITIONS

-WITHOUT LIMITING THE FOREGOING, AOL EXPRESSLY DISCLAIMS ALL WARRANTIES OF ANY KIND RELATING TO ANY THIRD PARTY PRODUCT, SERVICE OR COMPONENT PROVIDED THROUGH OR AS PART OF THE SERVICES.
-AOL DOES NOT WARRANT THAT THE SERVICES SHALL BE UNINTERRUPTED, ERROR-FREE OR COMPLETELY SECURE.
+WITHOUT LIMITING THE FOREGOING, OATH EXPRESSLY DISCLAIMS ALL WARRANTIES OF ANY KIND RELATING TO ANY THIRD PARTY PRODUCT, SERVICE OR COMPONENT PROVIDED THROUGH OR AS PART OF THE SERVICES.
+OATH DOES NOT WARRANT THAT THE SERVICES SHALL BE UNINTERRUPTED, ERROR-FREE OR COMPLETELY SECURE.

 EXCEPT IN CONNECTION WITH A BREACH OF THE CONFIDENTIALITY PROVISIONS OR INDEMNITY OBLIGATIONS HEREIN: (A) NEITHER PARTY SHALL BE LIABLE TO THE OTHER PARTY FOR INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, PUNITIVE OR EXEMPLARY DAMAGES (EVEN IF THAT PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES), ARISING FROM OR RELATED TO THIS AGREEMENT, INCLUDING, BUT NOT LIMITED TO, LOSS OF REVENUE OR PROFITS, LOST BUSINESS OR COST OF REPLACEMENT SERVICES, HOWEVER CAUSED AND REGARDLESS OF THEORY OF LIABILITY, AND SUCH LIABILITY BETWEEN THE PARTIES WILL BE LIMITED TO DIRECT, OBJECTIVELY MEASURABLE DAMAGES, AND (B) THE AGGREGATE LIABILITY FOR ALL CLAIMS ARISING IN CONNECTION WITH THIS AGREEMENT WILL BE CAPPED AT AN AMOUNT EQUAL TO THE GREATER OF: (1) AGGREGATE AMOUNTS PAYABLE HEREUNDER DURING THE TWELVE (12) MONTH PERIOD PRIOR TO THE DATE THE CAUSE OF ACTION AROSE; OR (2) ONE HUNDRED THOUSAND DOLLARS ($100,000).